-John Porter was raised on a dairy farm in Lebanon, New Hampshire.
+John Porter was raised on a dairy farm in Lebanon, NH.
 He graduated from the University of New Hampshire with a B.S.
 Degree in Animal Science, and then went on to get a master's degree from Cornell University in Animal Nutrition and Farm Management.
 In 2005, he earned a master's degree in Education Administration from Bob Jones University.
-He served as a Dairy Specialist for the UNH Cooperative Extension from 1974 until his retirement in 2006.
+He served as a dairy specialist for the UNH Cooperative Extension from 1974 until his retirement in 2006.
 He still works part-time for UNH, specializing in structures and farmstead planning.
-In 2001, he co-authored the book Preserving Old Barns; in 2007, he was editor and contributing author of "The History and Economics of the New Hampshire Dairy Industry"; in 2011 was a contributing author of Crosscurrents of Change, an updated history of Concord, NH; and in 2019 he is publishing the new edition of Preserving Old Barns.
+In 2001, he co-authored the book Preserving Old Barns; in 2007, he was editor and contributing author of "The History and Economics of the New Hampshire Dairy Industry"; in 2011 was a contributing author of Crosscurrents of Change: Concord, NH in the 20th Century, an updated history of Concord, NH; and in 2019 he is publishing the new edition of Preserving Old Barns.

 John C. Porterjohncporter@myfairpoint.net